FlexMeasures/flexmeasures/documentation/tut/toy-example-reporter.rst

                         ██ grid connection capacity

-Moreover, we can check the freshly created source `<Source id=6>` which defines the `ProfitLossReporter` with the required configuration.
+Moreover, we can check the freshly created source `<Source id=6>` which defines the `ProfitOrLossReporter` with the required configuration.
 You'll notice that the `config` is under the `data_generator` field.
 That's because reporters belong to a bigger category of classes that also contains the `Schedulers` and `Forecasters`.

 .. code-block:: bash